Summer Share Eighteen September 19th 2023

 Produce tips:

 – Spaghetti squash is a light winter squash variety and makes a great base for sauce, meat or veggies.
 Now is the time to utilize any peppers that have been accumulating!
 Spaghetti squash is great baked or roasted, even microwaved if you’re in a hurry.
 Cut the squash in half; remove seeds and place cut side down in a baking pan.
-Bake at 350until tender, 30-40 minutes.
+Bake at 3500 until tender, 30-40 minutes.
 Turn right side up and cool slightly.
 Utilizing a fork, drag the fork across the squash to create “spaghetti” type strands.
 Or roast cut side up coating with olive oil and salt and pepper.
 Roast at 4000 until browned and tender.
 Add herbs according to taste.

 – Kohlrabi, the alien vegetable!
 It is not a root but a swollen stem from the cabbage family.
 It needs to be peeled and then can be eaten raw with a dip, grated for a slaw, or cooked like a potato, stir fried or roasted.
 It is one of the most versatile veggies.